Banja Luka: Ottoman rule

-Banja Luka fell to the Ottomans in 1527.
-It became the seat of the Sanjak of Bosnia some time prior to 1554, until 1580 when the Bosnia Eyalet was established.
+Banja Luka fell to the Ottomans in 1528.
+It became the seat of the Sanjak of Bosnia sometime before 1554, until 1580 when the Bosnia Eyalet was established.
+(Note: The transfer of the seat of the Sanjak of Bosnia from Sarajevo to Banja Luka is commonly dated to 1553 or 1554.)
 Bosnian beylerbeys were seated in Banja Luka until 1639.
-Ferhad Pasha Sokolović, a relative of Grand Vizier Mehmed-pasha Sokolović, had upon his return to Bosnia in 1574, begun the building of over 200 buildings ranging from artisan and sales shops to wheat warehouses, baths and mosques.
-Among more important commissions were the Ferhadija and Arnaudija mosques during whose construction plumbing infrastructure was laid out, that served surrounding residential areas.
+The city developed more rapidly from 1553 onwards; the first sanjak-bey seated in Banja Luka, Sofi Mehmed Pasha, oversaw a sharp increase in commercial activity and had bridges built across the Vrbas and a caravanserai erected.
+Between 1579 and 1587, Ferhad Pasha Sokolović, a relative of Grand Vizier Sokollu Mehmed Pasha, built a commercial district on land ideally suited for the development of the town, at the mouth of the Crkvena river into the Vrbas.
+Some 216 public buildings were built at that time, some of which were the Ferhadija and Arnaudija mosques, about 200 artisan and sales shops, and wheat warehouses.
+During their construction plumbing infrastructure was laid out, which served the surrounding residential areas.
 This stimulated the economic and urban development of Banja Luka, which soon became one of the leading commercial and political centres in Bosnia.
 It was also the central sanjak in the Bosnia Eyalet.
 In 1688, the city was burned down by the Austrian army, but it quickly recovered.
 Later periodic intrusions by the Austrian army stimulated military developments in Banja Luka, which made it into a strategic military centre.
-Orthodox churches and monasteries near Banja Luka were built in the 19th century.